vinci1it2000/schedula/README.rst

       both shells configured in a console supporting decent copy-paste and resizing capabilities (see :ref:`all-in-one`).

-IF you have familiarity with v1 release AND IF you already have a full-blown *python-3 environment* (i.e. *Linux* or the *all-in-one* archive) you can immediately start working with the following *bash* commands; otherwise follow the detailed instructions under sections :ref:`install` and :ref:`usage`.
+IF you are familiar with python, AND
+IF you already have a full-blown *python-3 environment* (i.e. *Linux* or the *all-in-one* archive), AND
+IF you have familiarity with v1 release, THEN you can immediately start working with the following *bash* commands;
+otherwise follow the detailed instructions under sections :ref:`install` and :ref:`usage`.

 .. code-block:: console